cinc-project/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     {{< /note >}}

     {{< note >}}
-    If the Airgapped Bastion machine differs, transfer the Bundle file (`latest.aib`) and Chef Automate CLI binary (`chef-automate`) to the Airgapped Bastion Machine using the `scp` command.
+    If incase of Airgapped Bastion machine, transfer the Bundle file (`latest.aib` or `automate.aib`) and Chef Automate CLI binary (`chef-automate`) to the Airgapped Bastion Machine with the `scp` command.

-    After transferring, in Airgapped Bastion, run the below commands:
+    After transferring, in the Airgapped Bastion, run the below commands:

     ```bash
     #Run commands as sudo.